IEG Fellowship Programme

 Please also read our FAQ.

 The working languages at the IEG are German and English.
-Good English skills are important for participating in the discussions at the institute.
+Good English language skills are therefore required to participate productively in all academic activities.

-Fellows must live and work at the IEG in Mainz for the entire duration of the fellowship period.
-Fellows with partners may also live together in the institute’s dormitory, depending on the availability of double rooms.
+The fellowship comes with a residence requirement in Mainz for the entire duration of the award period.
+Depending on availability, fellows with partners can expect to be accommodated in one of the double rooms in the residency.
 Special arrangements, subject to negotiation, are possible for fellows with children.
 For family-friendly arrangements, please contact the fellowship office.

-Fellows are expected to be active members of the IEG’s research community and to participate in the weekly colloquia and scholarly activities.
-Attendance at the remaining academic events, such as workshops or conferences, is approved of but not mandatory.
-Moreover, they will present their work in progress at least once during their stay.
+Fellows are expected to be active members of the IEG research community and to participate in the weekly colloquia and scholarly activities.
+Fellows will present their work in progress at least once during their stay and are welcome to participate at all other academic events, such as workshops or conferences.

-By accepting the fellowship, fellows undertake to provide the Institute’s library with a copy of their academic publications made possible by the IEG research scholarship without being asked to do so.
+By accepting the fellowship, fellows commit to providing the Institute’s library with a copy of their academic publications that have benefitted from the IEG research scholarship.

 IEG fellowships are financed by federal and state funds.
 The research fellowships are intended solely for the purpose of working on the research project applied for at the IEG.
 During the funding period, therefore, gainful employment or other financial support is not permitted.